 - juice of 1 lemon

-- Preheat oven to 350 degrees F.
+- Preheat oven to 400 degrees F.

 **Helpful tips and common mistakes

 I had originally planned on adding shaved parmesan but completely forgot until after I ate it.
 It's not completely essential to the salad but add some shavings for that extra nutty, sharp taste.
-For my test run, I enjoyed this cauliflower, kale and farro salad with roasted spiced chicken and roasted potatoes (cooked in the chicken juices, of course.)
+I absolutely loved this cauliflower, kale, and farro salad with the nutty tangy walnut dressing.
 Definitely adding this dish to the holiday menu!

 For more salad inspiration check out this cherry nectarine arugula salad!